ParsaAsdpr/portfolio-website/README.md

 # Personal Portfolio Website

-This repository contains the source code for my personal portfolio website, built using [Next.js (App Router)](https://nextjs.org/) and [TailwindCSS](https://tailwindcss.com/).
+This repository contains the source code for my personal portfolio website, built using [Next.js (App Router)](https://nextjs.org/) and [Chakra UI](https://chakra-ui.com/).
 The website showcases my projects, skills, and provides a platform to contact me.

 ## Table of Contents